-Valid Values: Any integer from 0-3600 Changes Take Effect: Immediately addp-trace off, false, no No trace (default).
+Default Value: 0 Valid Values: Any integer from 0-3600 Changes Take Effect: Immediately addp-trace

 Specifies the time interval that this T-Server waits for a response from another T-Server after sending a polling signal.
 The default value of 0 (zero) disables the functionality of this option.
 To establish an appropriate timeout, specify a value other than the default.
 This option applies only if the protocol option is set to addp.